 A graduate school admissions essay introduction needs to strike a balance between grabbing attention, and remaining structurally sound and properly written.
 The main goal is not to sell copies of your manuscript.
 Rather, it is to tell the school who you are and why you should be accepted to their program.
 As such, an effective introduction will draw the reader in, while also showing you can write well.

 Sound like a challenge?
-Follow the below advice on how to start a personal statement, and you may be able to put your best foot forward.
+Follow the below advice on how to start a personal statement for grad school, and you may be able to put your best foot forward.

-How to Start a Personal Statement for Graduate School: The Right Way
+How to Start a Personal Statement: The Right Way

 Writing the introduction to an essay about yourself may seem daunting at first, but the pre-writing stage can make it a little easier.
 Before you begin writing, complete these basic steps to prepare for introducing yourself in an essay.